-Our ACF add-on for WP All Import provides 3 modes for importing to repeater fields.
-The option to use depends on the type of file you are using, as well as the way your data is structured.
+Our ACF Import Add-On for WP All Import provides three modes for importing to repeater fields.
+The preferred option depends on the type of file you are using, as well as the way your data is structured.

-So for example, while the data in the “Sizes” column in this file can be imported into a repeater field, due to the data being in the same record:
+For example, the data in the “Sizes” column in this file can be imported into a repeater field because the data is in the same record:

-The data in the “Sizes” column in this next file will not be imported as desired, since the data is spread out across several records:
+However, the data in the “Sizes” column in this next file cannot be imported as desired, since the data is spread out across several records:

 Then you should use Fixed Repeater Mode.
-Manually add 5 rows to the repeater by clicking Add Row:
+Manually add five rows to the repeater by clicking Add Row:

-Use this option if your repeating data is stored in XML format as “sibling” elements, for example:image1.jpg image2.jpg image3.jpg image4.jpg image5.jpg
+Use this option if your repeating data is stored in XML format as “sibling” elements, for example:

 Dragging & dropping won’t generate the correct XPath expressions when using Variable Repeater Mode (XML).
 You need to modify your XPath expressions as per WP All Import's FOREACH syntax.

-In this video “Variable Repeater Mode (XML)” is used.
+If you'd like to learn more, check this video where “Variable Repeater Mode (XML)” is used.

-When the data is imported, the first item in the Names column will be associated with the first item in the Measures column, the 2nd item in the Names column with the 2nd in the Measures column, etc.
+When this data is imported, the first item in the name column will be associated with the first item in the measure column, the 2nd item in the name column with the 2nd in the measure column, etc.

 What Add-Ons Do I Need to Import ACF Repeater Fields?